tencentyun/intlcloud-documents/product/计算/云服务器-新/操作指南/实例/预留实例计费匹配规则_intl.md

 #### Effective Time

-The effective time of a RI is calculated on the hour.
-A RI takes effect at the dot of the hour before its creation and is valid from the next hour for a full year; however, if the RI is created exactly at the dot of the hour, its effective time and validity period are calculated based on that very hour.
+The paid RI cycle, if not created on the hour, takes effect on the last hour prior to its creation and runs a full year span of 356 days.
+The RIs created on the hour fall under the typical billing cycle of one year and stay effective till the same hour next year.
+Take the following two examples.

-For example, if you purchase and activate a RI at 13:25, the time period from 13:00 to 14:00 is eligible for the RI discount, and the validity period starts at 14:00 + 365*24.
+If you purchase a RI at 13:25, the discount will be applicable from 13:00 to 14:00 next year.

-For example, if you purchase a RI at 13:00, the RI discount will take effect at 13:00, and the validity period is 13:00 + 365*24.
+If you purchase a RI at 13:00, the RI discount takes effect at 13:00 and will be valid for the next 365 days.

 For more Billing Rules information, please refer to [Reserved Instance Billing Mode](https://intl.cloud.tencent.com/document/product/555/30960).